Geometry-Aware Scene Configurations for Novel View Synthesis: Method

-\paragraph{Neural lightfield probes} NeLF-pro \cite{nelf-pro} is another approach that leverages local radiance fields to describe large-scale scenes.
-They decompose the scene representation into vector-matrix-matrix (VMM) factorization, also motivated by TensoRF \cite{tensorf}.
+NeLF-Pro~\cite{nelf-pro} is another approach that leverages local radiance fields to describe large-scale scenes.
+They decompose the scene representation into vector-matrix-matrix (VMM) factorization, also motivated by TensoRF~\cite{tensorf}.
 Specifically, core factors (i.e., VM) encode the global features and are combined with basis factors (i.e., M) that encode local features.
 These factors are assigned as probes distributed in 3D space, whose locations are uniformly selected from input camera poses.
 The core factors are located at clustered positions resulting from K-means clustering among input poses, whereas the basis factors are positioned by the farthest point sampling (FPS).
 We propose the basis probe factors to be located at the optimized basis positions $\mathbf{p}_j$, which jointly considers the scene layout and the measurement statistics.
 We allocate core factors to be at the cluster centers after applying K-means clustering on the basis probe locations.

-When rendering, NeLF-pro aggregates features from a set of probes near the rendering view, which are decoded to volume densities and colors by a shallow MLP.
+When rendering, NeLF-Pro aggregates features from a set of probes near the rendering view, which are decoded to volume densities and colors by a shallow MLP.
 In our setting, we find the closest set of probes for every sample on the ray, which may change within the same ray.
-We exploit the local radiance distribution specialized to the probes with sorting operations along the ray samples, which is detailed in the supplementary material.
+We exploit the local radiance distribution specialized to the probes with sorting operations along the ray samples.
+Unlike FPS-based probe allocation, simply calculating nearby probes based on camera positions does not ensure full usage of probes on rendering.
+Several probes are not selected if the probe is located near the surface region far from the camera position.
+Hence, to fully utilize the given resources, determining nearby probes per each ray sample is necessary.